A Study of an Atomic Mobility Game With Uncertainty Under Prospect Theory

 \section{Abstract}

-In this paper, we present a game-theoretic modeling framework for studying the travel behavior in mobility systems, by incorporating prospect theory.
-As part of our motivation, we conducted an experiment in a scaled smart city to investigate the frequency of errors in actual and perceived probabilities of a highway route under free flow conditions.
-Based on these findings, we provide a game that captures how travelers distribute their traffic flows in a transportation network with splittable traffic, utilizing the Bureau of Public Roads function to establish the relationship between traffic flow and travel time cost.
-Given the inherent non-linearities, we propose a smooth approximation function that helps us estimate the prospect-theoretic cost functions.
+In this paper, we present a study of a mobility game with uncertainty in the decision-making of travelers and incorporate prospect theory to model travel behavior.
+We formulate a mobility game that models how travelers distribute their traffic flows in a transportation network with splittable traffic, utilizing the Bureau of Public Roads function to establish the relationship between traffic flow and travel time cost.
+Given the inherent non-linearities and complexity introduced by the uncertainties, we propose a smooth approximation function to estimate the prospect-theoretic cost functions.
 As part of our analysis, we characterize the best-fit parameters and derive an upper bound for the error.
-We then show a Nash Equilibrium existence.
-Finally, we present a numerical example and simulations to verify the theoretical results and demonstrate the effectiveness of our approximation.
+We then show the existence of an equilibrium and its its best-possible approximation.